 Smoke Detection.
-Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station smoke alarms shall be installed as follows: (1) In all sleeping rooms.
+Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station smoke alarms shall be installed as follows: (1) In all sleeping rooms Exception: Smoke alarms shall not be required in sleeping rooms in existing oneand two-family dwelling units.
 (2) Outside of each separate sleeping area, in immediate vicinity of the sleeping rooms.
 (3) On each level of the dwelling unit, including basements Exception: In existing one- and two-family dwelling units, approved smoke alarms powered by batteries are permitted.
-Check with local officials for specific regulations concerning your situation.

-The required number of smoke alarms (protected areas mentioned on the previous page) might not be reliable enough to provide early warning for unprotected areas that are separated by a door.
-For this reason, it is recommended that the householder consider the use of additional smoke alarms for those unprotected areas, for increased protection.
-Additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required number of smoke alarms.
+Smoke Detection - Are More Smoke Alarms Desirable?
+The required number of smoke alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required smoke alarms.
+For this reason, it is recommended that the householder consider the use of additional smoke alarms for those areas for increased protection.
+The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke alarms.
 The installation of smoke alarms in kitchens, attics (finished or unfinished), or garages is not normally recommended, as these locations occasionally experience conditions that can result in improper operation.